Z060049/nutrition/README.md

 #how to use this script

 1. first run clean up file cleanup.py
-2. then run nutrition.py
+2. then run generate_product_mix.py, this will write to the spread sheet product_to_map
-3. then run np_map.py, this will generate a mapping file saved in mapping_final
+3. then run np_map.py, this will generate a mapping saved in product_to_map with column G and H
+4.

 # Nutrition Data Processing